-A conservation agreement, otherwise known as a conservation or agricultural easement, is one option available to landowners who want to protect their land and its resources for the future.
-This is a voluntary, legal agreements between a landowner and Foothills Conservancy.
+A conservation agreement, otherwise known as a conservation or agricultural easement, is one option available to landowners who want to protect their land and its resources forever.
+This is a voluntary, legal agreement between a landowner and Foothills Conservancy.
 If state funding is involved, the agreement may be between the landowner and the State of North Carolina, with Foothills Conservancy assisting the project and stewarding the land.
-Under the agreement, the landowner conveys certain rights to the conservancy (or state) to protect the primary conservation values of the land, such as the ability to intensively subdivide or develop the land for uses other than agriculture, while retaining ownership of the property and a range of reserved rights tailored to meet the landowner’s conservation and agricultural goals.
+Under the agreement, the landowner conveys certain rights to the conservancy (or state) to protect the primary conservation values of the land, such as the ability to intensively subdivide or develop the land.
+Landowners retain ownership of the property and a range of reserved rights tailored to meet the landowner’s conservation and agricultural goals.

 Does Your Land Qualify?

-In North Carolina, if you donate a conservation agreement, sell land at a bargain price, or donate property that provides a significant public benefit, you may qualify for a state income tax credit along with other state and federal tax benefits.
+In North Carolina, if you donate a conservation agreement, sell land at a bargain price, or donate property that provides a significant public benefit, you may qualify for state and federal tax benefits.

 Providing a public benefit is not the same as providing public access; your land can remain in your hands and closed to the public.
 Your land may qualify if it serves at least one of the following purposes: